This Months News

 MEETING TO ORDER:

 The President, Jeff Darby KE0CAZ, called the meeting to order at 7:30 AM.
 Introductions of attendees were made by name and call-sign.
-A total of 20 club members were present.
-We had no guests at this meeting.
+A total of 21 club members and 2 guests were present.

 Ensor volunteers [Marty Peters - KE0PEZ]

 Volunteers from our club will assist chief tour guide Larry Woodworth W0HXS during the month of June.
 All volunteer slots are covered with the exception of one volunteer for June 22.
 Please contact one of the club officers if you would like to volunteer on the 22nd.

 Club 501c7 process [Marty Peters - KE0PEZ]

 We await word from the IRS about our application to reinstate our tax-exempt status.